Olatubosun/rocksdb.docs/Creating-and-Ingesting-SST-files.md

 RocksDB provide the user with APIs that can be used to create SST files that can be ingested later.
-This can be useful if you have a use case that need to load the data quickly, but the process of creating the data can be done offline.
+This can be useful if you have a use case that needs to load the data quickly, but the process of creating the data can be done offline.

 ## Creating SST file
 rocksdb::SstFileWriter can be used to create SST file.
 After creating a SstFileWriter object you can open a file, insert rows into it and finish.